stacktrace-error/the-hearth/README.md

 Please note that all dependencies on Mindustry, Arc or its submodules **must be declared as compileOnly in Gradle**.
 Never use `implementation` for core Mindustry or Arc dependencies.

 - `implementation` **places the entire dependency in the jar**, which is, in most mod dependencies, very undesirable.
 You do not want the entirety of the Mindustry API included with your mod.
-- `compileOnly` means that the dependency is only around at compile time, and not included in the jar.
+- `compileOnly` means that the dependency is only around at compile craftTime, and not included in the jar.

 Only use `implementation` if you want to package another Java library *with your mod*, and that library is not present in Mindustry already.